 Does eating fat make you fat?
-Common sense would say, yes.
-This belief led to the rise of low-fat diets in the 1980s and 1990s.
-As you’ll learn, though, the answer is more complicated.
+Common sense would say yes.
+Though this belief led to the rise of low-fat diets in the 1980s and 1990s, the answer is more complicated.

 Obesity, without a doubt, is the most significant public health hazard facing the United States and the rest of the developing world.